kosmodraiv/ToDoApp-Vue.js/README.md

 # to-do-js

 ##Brief launch of the project
+Important: to install the project, you must have the NodeJS platform on your PC

 1. In the project terminal we write: npm install
 2. After installing local files in the project, we write: npm run serve